Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 U.S.-origin goods moving into Canada

-Not willing to take the imposition of tariffs lying down, Canada’s government told Washington it would respond to U.S. tariffs with its own measures, including a surtax (which ultimately serves as a tariff) on $35 billion in U.S.-origin goods on the same day the U.S. tariffs on Canada-origin were set to take effect.
-Another $125 billion in U.S.-origin goods would be impacted after consultation with industry.
+Not willing to take the imposition of tariffs lying down, Canada’s government told Washington it would respond to U.S. tariffs with its own measures, including a surtax (which ultimately serves as a tariff) on $35 billion in U.S.-origin goods on the same day the U.S. tariffs on Canada-origin goods were set to take effect.
+Another $125 billion in U.S.-origin goods was scheduled be implemented approximately three weeks after Phase 1 is initiated; however, the Canadian government paused the implementation of this second phase in response to Washington’s move to exempt USMCA-qualifying goods.
+The Canadian government has not provided an exemption on U.S.-origin goods that qualify under USMCA.

 Goods in Phase 1 include (but are not limited to):

-- Agricultural goods (such as poultry, incl. ducks and turkeys)
+- Agricultural goods, such as poultry, including ducks and turkeys

 - Agricultural machinery